At Create, we’re always on the lookout for talented and experienced creatives to join our team.

 Are you interested in scriptwriting, cameras, production management and meeting new people?

 Then join MassMedia, our group for young people aged 14 – 18 to discover filmmaking and gain experience through live local projects and national opportunities.
 For over 5 years, MassMedia has been at the heart of our talent development story.

-MassMedia is mentored by other young people and industry professionals.
-They have been on their own journey of development with Create, and have returned from the top film schools and industry placements to give back to the next generation coming through Create Studios.
+The programme is delivered by young emerging talent and industry professionals with a passion for sharing their filmmaking skills with young people.
+Most have been on a journey of development with Create, and have returned from the top film schools and industry placements to give back to the next generation coming through Create Studios.

 Happy Birthday Raj explored themes of coming of age and equality for an IntoFilm Festival premiere in 2019.

 MassMedia will kick off regular sessions in the term time led by fantastic emerging filmmakers.
 Get in touch if you would like to find out more.

 Keeping you safe: All the Create team and mentors are DBS checked and we work to the latest government guidelines on COVID best practices.

 Inclusion and respect for all: Create is proud to have supported diverse young people into the Creative Industries and promotes a respectful and open approach to participation in all our opportunities.

 Following the success of Create Studios first graduate scheme in 2018 we are very excited to continue this programme for another two years, with support from the Esmee Fairbairn Foundation who share our commitment to support all people into the Creative Industries through their Emerging Talent strand.